lisek75/nlp_llms_notebook/README.md

     ```sh
     conda env create -f environment.yml
     ```
-    This will install all required dependencies inside the llms environment.
+    This will install all required dependencies inside the llms environment in your machine.

 4. Activate the Environment
     ```sh